Three-headed running attack carrying ACGC to historic season

 The success doesn’t happen if not for all three being as dynamic as they are.

-"They make some big time blocks for me it's not always just me running someone over they're always taking on the first guy then i go off them and they're really helpful,” said Cornelison
+"They make some big-time blocks for me.
+It's not always just me running someone over," Cornelison said.
+"They're always taking on the first guy then I go off them and they're really helpful."

 "Everybody is a good team once playoffs start, it doesn't matter.
-So, to get home field advantage in that first round playoff game is going to be huge,” said Matthewson.
+So, to get home-field advantage in that first-round playoff game is going to be huge,” Matthewson said.

 "It's going to take all eleven guys on both sides of the ball to work together and really buy into everything,” echoed Cornelison.